chipsalliance/VeeR-ISS/README.md

     $ whisper --newlib test3

-And here are examples of passing the command line arguments arg1 and arg2 to the to the target program test3:
+And here is an example of passing the command line arguments arg1 and arg2 to the to the target program test3:

-    $ whisper --newlib test3 arg1 arg2
+    $ whisper --newlib "test3 arg1 arg2"

-If the target program command line arguments require the use of dashes then a double dash must be used to separate the target program and its command line switches from those of whisper:
+And examples of passing command line switches to a target program that requires them:

+    $ whisper --newlib "test4 -opt1 val1 -opt2"
-    $ whisper --newlib -- test4 -opt1 ...
+    $ whisper --newlib --target "test4 -opt1 val1 -opt2"

 # Debugging RISCV Programs Using Gdb and Whisper